Robert Brode: Early life and education

 Robert Bigham Brode was born in Walla Walla, Washington, on June 12, 1900, the son of Howard S. Brode, a professor of biology at Whitman College, and his wife Martha Catherine née Bigham.
 He was the second of a set of quadruplets, being born between his brothers Wallace and Malcolm; the fourth child died within weeks of birth.
 They had an older brother, James Stanley.
 All four attended Whitman College, and went on to earn doctorates and have distinguished careers as scientists and academics.

 Brode graduated from Whitman College with his Bachelor of Science degree in 1921, and then entered the California Institute of Technology.
 He was awarded his Doctor of Philosophy (Ph.D.) in physics in 1924, the first year in which Caltech awarded this degree, for his thesis on "the absorption coefficient for slow electrons in gases".
 He showed that molecules with similar arrangements of their external electrons have similar cross sections for collisions with slow electrons.
 These results could not be readily explained with classical physics, and their importance would not be realised until 1966.

 On graduation, Brode became an Associate Physicist at the National Bureau of Standards.
 He was awarded a Rhodes Scholarship to study at Oriel College, Oxford, in England in 1924 and 1925, and then a National Research Council Fellowship to the University of Göttingen in Germany in 1925 and 1926, and then a research appointment at Princeton University from 1926 to 1927.
-On returning to the US he married Bernice Hedley Bidwell on September 16, 1926.
+On returning to the U.S. he married Bernice Hedley Bidwell on September 16, 1926.
 They had two sons.

 Brode became an assistant professor of physics at the University of California, Berkeley, in 1927, and a full professor in 1932.
 He was awarded a Guggenheim Fellowship, which enabled him to return to England and study at Cambridge University and Birkbeck College, University of London, in 1934 and 1935.
 While there, he became friends with British physicist P.M.S.
 Blackett.
 He was impressed by Blackett's cloud chambers, and set his graduate students to work on projects using them, starting with Dale R. Corson.